anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Listen to what you know instead of what you fear.
+Quote: Until you make peace with who you are, you will never be content with what you have.

-By: Richard Bach
+By: Doris Mortman